tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 Purchase agreements: blanket orders and calls for tenders
 =========================================================

-There are two main types of purchase agreements preconfigured in Odoo: blanket orders and call for tenders.
+There are two main types of purchase agreements preconfigured in CoquiAPPs: blanket orders and call for tenders.

 #.
 Blanket orders are long-term agreements between a company and a vendor to deliver products on a